Guhndahb/fort_calc/README.md

 ## Why FORT matters

-When gem farming in Idle Champions of the Forgotten Realms, repeated online runs gradually slow down due to _reasons_.
-A restart (usually an offline Briv stack) resets those degradations but costs a fixed amount of time.
-You want a cadence that amortizes the restart cost against the increasing online run durations.
-Because measurements are noisy, we model the online trend with regression, estimate offline restart cost, then compute the average cost curve to pick the best FORT.
+In _Idle Champions of the Forgotten Realms_, repeated online runs gradually slow down as game mechanics add overhead to each successive run.
+Restarting (commonly with an offline Briv stack) resets those degradations but costs a fixed amount of time.
+The goal is to find the optimal “FORT” (Force Offline Run Threshold): the cadence that balances the restart cost against the growing online run durations.
+Because measurements are noisy, this tool models the online trend with regression, estimates the offline restart cost, and computes an average cost curve to recommend the best FORT.

 ## How to log